-No permit is required for low-impact gold panning, however respect the rights of existing mining claims.
-There are many areas within the BLM Redding Resource Area that are poular for panning including areas along Butte Creek, Clear Creek and the Trinity River.
+No permit is required for low-impact gold panning (except at the Forks of Butte Creek Recreation Area which does require a permit).
+Please respect the rights of existing mining claims.
+There are many areas within the BLM Redding Resource Area that are poular for panning including areas along Clear Creek and the Trinity River.

 Dredging Permits in the Forks of Butte Area